kaurgdeep/Kuber/README.md

 # Kuber
 Kuber is a ridesharing web application connect drivers and passengers.
-Passenger can request a ride and nearby driver accepts your request, your Kuber displays the driver heading to your pickup location.
+Passenger can request a ride and nearby driver accepts your request, Kuber displays the driver heading to passenger's pickup location and droppedoff to the passenger's destination.

 **Key Features**
 ------------------